The tickle of curiosity. The gasp of discovery. Fingers running across the keyboard.

 When the group leader calls Jean-Paul Beaubier, a man in a Speedo answers the phone and calls Jean-Paul to the phone.
 In another issue, Jean-Paul’s sister teases him about the young, scantily clad men he surrounds himself with.

-It’s not much but it is a counter to over-the-top misrepresentations and that is what we can do as writers.
+It’s not much but it ran counter to over-the-top misrepresentations and that is what we can do as writers.

 Yep, conservative, CIS dude

-But in 1988, Grell resurrected The Green Arrow, a vigilante in the Detective Comics.
-Unnerved by attacks on gay men, (AIDs activist protests) Grell wanted to make a statement.
+But in 1988, Grell resurrected The Green Arrow, a Detective Comics vigilante.
+He striped away a lot of the, well, comic book antics.
+Grell took Oliver Queen, (Green Arrow) back to the street and interjected a measure reality.
+Unnerved by attacks on gay men, (AIDs activist and protesters) Grell wanted to make a statement.

-When we meet Oliver, (Green Arrow) he is no longer rich, no longer powerful.
+When we meet Oliver, he is no longer rich, no longer powerful.
 Unsure of his value as an “adventurer,” against day-to-day injustice and inhumanity.
 He feels obsolete.

 Working at his girlfriend’s flower shop, Oliver is closing up when a couple arrives just before Oliver locks the door.
 The men are celebrating their 20th anniversary.
 One buys the other a single white rose.
 Once they leave, Oliver mocks them.